State of Washington Classified Job Specification

 Definition

-Serves as a regional or agency-wide expert in one or more specified technical subject areas within the Food Safety Program such as food processing or control of hazards.
+Serves as a regional or state-wide senior specialist in one or more specified technical subject areas within the Food Safety Program.
 Ensures compliance with the various licensing requirements for facility design, processing, sanitation, allergen control and product labeling per Federal and State laws.

 Distinguishing Characteristics